Post Summary: What To Do In Bozeman Montana in Winter Time

 See The Downtown City Lights

-Each intersection has a light feature overhead, playfully named by locals as “the spiders” or “the octopus” (see what we mean below!).
+Each intersection has a light feature overhead, playfully named by locals as “the spiders” or “the octopus.”
 The four main intersections each have a different color, making for quite a festive drive as you go down Main street.

 Have a little more time on your hands?
 Take a walk in Downtown Bozeman from end to end, starting at the Gallatin History Museum to Soroptomist Park for decorated trees on either end, plenty of window shopping, and hot cocoa sipping!